Home Services Adviser Blog FAQ Free Consult

 Beyond your regular employee contribution, you can make voluntary contributions to KiwiSaver.
 This might make sense if:

-The KiwiSaver Member Tax Credit: A Tax Refund You Shouldn't Ignore
+The Annual Government Contribution: A Top-Up You Shouldn't Ignore

 Contribution Strategy Based on Your Situation